 She was changed by conversations with families who'd been devastated by gun violence in cities, she said.

-Gillibrand is joined by Rep. Tim Ryan of Ohio, who was also formerly given an "A" rating from the NRA.
+Gillibrand was joined by fellow former presidential hopeful Rep. Tim Ryan, of Ohio, who was also formerly given an "A" rating from the NRA.
 Ryan shifted his stance more recently than Gillibrand, speaking out after the Sandy Hook Elementary School shooting in 2012.
 He has since donated roughly $20,000 to gun control organizations.

-There are three candidates in the race who were trained to use guns in combat.
+There were three candidates in the race who were trained to use guns in combat.
 Even though their legislative records differ, all three support a ban on military-style assault rifles.

 The rifle the Massachusetts congressman was holding is not available to civilians and was not the same gun that was used in the nightclub shooting.